 Insulin receptor substrate 1 (IRS1) gene, located at chromosome 2q36, is a member of the IRS protein family (Marushchak et al., 2021).
 Insulin receptor substrate 1 (IRS1), widely expressed in human tissues, is an endogenous substrate for insulin receptor (INSR) and a docking protein between the INSR and its downstream kinases.
 IRS1 plays a key role in the transduction of insulin signaling, which in turn controls glucose and lipid metabolism.
 In fact, IRS1 seriously participates in regulating insulin secretion by pancreatic β-cells, insulin action, peripheral insulin sensitivity, and modulating tissue response to insulin (Burguete-Garcia AI et al., 2010).
 Most individuals with IR remain unaware of their condition until they get T2DM, a genuine, deep-rooted ailment.
 If, early on, people discover that they have insulin resistance, they can improve their lifestyle and thus prevent or delay diabetes (Häring et al., 2014).
 IRS encodes a protein phosphorylated by the insulin receptor tyrosine kinase.
 Mutations in this gene are associated with T2DM and susceptibility to IR (Brown et al., 2015).
 During the acute phase of hyperglycemia, identifying genetic predictors for increasing IR can help treat T2DM.

-Study Background and Methodology
+Methodology

-Study Design: This research included 200 patients (case) and 200 controls, in total which is 400 samples.
+Study Design: This research included 400 study subjects among which 200 patients were case and 200 patients in control groups, respectively.
 Patients who had type-2 diabetes and aged between 30-65 years and a confirmed diagnosis of T2DM at the City Hospital in Mohammadpur, Dhaka, Bangladesh.
-Blood was drawn from January 2024 until June 2024.
-Blood was extracted from patients by hospital nurses who had been trained.
-Patients' ages, weights, glucose levels and medication information were collected and maintained on file.
-The ethical committee of the relevant hospital approved the study protocol, and the study was an observational study conducted in accordance with the Declaration of Helsinki.
-Informed consent was acquired from both control and case groups.
+Blood was drawn from January 2024 to June 2024.
+Blood was extracted from patients by City hospital nurses who had been trained.
+Patients' ages, weights, glucose levels, and medication information were collected and maintained on file.
+The ethical committee of City hospital approved the study protocol, and the study was an observational study conducted in accordance with the Declaration of Helsinki.
+Informed consent was acquired from the study subjects.

 Sample collection and storage

-All the laboratory assistants who performed the experiments were blind to the data of the subjects.
-Five millimeter of blood samples were taken into separate tubes containing EDTA as anti-coagulant and stored at 4°C until DNA isolation.
-Genomic DNA extraction from blood samples was carried out by using standard protocols with genomic DNA isolation kit.
+The laboratory assistants who performed the experiments were blind to the data of the subjects.
+Five millimeters of blood samples were taken into separate tubes containing EDTA as anti-coagulant and stored at 4°C until DNA isolation.
+Genomic DNA extraction from blood samples was carried out by using standard protocols with a genomic DNA isolation kit.
 DNA samples stored at -20 °C until use.

 IRS1 polymorphism Pro512Ala genotyping